Women's College Soccer Recruiting — RosterWise™

 Families who feel behind should know that programs across all divisions are actively recruiting through senior year and beyond.
 D2, D3, and NAIA programs often have later timelines and can be outstanding fits for athletes who develop on a different schedule.

-In the meantime, many of the universal principles in our Guide section apply to women’s soccer recruiting as well.
+Still have questions?
+Many of the universal principles in our Guide section apply to women’s soccer recruiting as well.

 Women's College Soccer Recruiting Timeline